yihui/yihui.org/content/en/2017-09-11-the-bookdown-book-in-retrospect.md

 slug: the-bookdown-book-in-retrospect
 ---

 When [the **bookdown** book](https://bookdown.org/yihui/bookdown/) was published in last December, my editor John Kimmel told me that I made a record in his career.
 This book was the fastest one he had ever published.
-It only took a couple of months from me signing the contract to the printed copies were available on the market.
+It only took a couple of months from me signing the contract to the printed copies being available on the market.
 I want to share a few random memories in this process.

 ## Get it done before talking about it